johnmarcusokeefe/routesaver/deliverymap/README.md

 Any other additional information the staff should know about your project.

 Running the application requires a Google cloud account.
 While there is seemingly large credits included with the account with recent changes it is easy to rack up charges.
-If you require extensive access please notify me on johnmarcusokeefe@gmail.com.

 The project requires information being feed in a pre planned way.
 Hence it is divided into processes add address/check address exists, create route/add address, remove addresses from routes.